top1944/duckuments/docs/atoms_85_fall2017_projects/15_saviors/30-final-report-document-saviors.md

 <center><img figure-id="fig:normal_bird" figure-caption="Incoming image without obstacle reconstructed in bird view" src="4_bird.png" style="width: 300px;"/></center>

 The crucial part is now what happens in this bird's view perspective, if the camera sees an object which is not entirely part of the ground plane but stands out.
-This are basically obstacles we want to detect.
+These are basically obstacles we want to detect.
 If we still transform the whole image to the bird's view, these obstacles which stand out of the image plane get heavily disturbed.
 Lets explain this by having a look at [](#fig:reason_for_dist).

 <center><img figure-id="fig:reason_for_dist" figure-caption="Illustration why obstacle standing out of ground plane is heavily disturbed in bird view" src="shadow.png" style="width: 300px;"/></center>